ISS-IS02PT/IRS-PM-ISY5001-2020-01-18-GROUP5-A.I.-Food-Recommender/SystemCode/Integrations/README.md

 # * Run 4 *
 # Only Vegetarian food
-# - set 'isHalal' to True
+# - set 'isVegetarian' to True
-# Setting more restrictive flags is possible, but we may not have big enough database
+# Setting multiple restrictive flags is possible, but we may not have big enough database to solve
 #
 # Let's refresh the history
 # - Just pass in empty string for parameter {food_keep_index} and parameter {food_change_index}